abel-santos-corral/ddd/README.md

 dcweb ./vendor/bin/run toolkit:install-clean
 # Perform a clone installation with production data.
 dcweb ./vendor/bin/run toolkit:install-clone
+# Get the uri to start working on the browser.
+dcweb ./vendor/bin/drush uli --uri=http://localhost:8080/web/
 ```

 Using default configuration your Drupal site will be available locally at: